e-hengirmen/Huffman-Coding/README.md

 # Huffman_Coding
-My C++ compression program based on Huffman's lossless compression algorithm and its decompressor.
+My C++ compression program based on Huffman's lossless compression algorithm and its decompressor

 **Compression and Decompression codes are ready, but they are only tested in Linux based operating systems.
 Use it at your discretion.**